Variational approach to the two-dimensional Bose polaron: Polaron Properties

 In Fig.~\ref{fig:spectral response}, we show the spectral response obtained from (a) two-body correlations and (b) three-body correlations.
 In both panels we observe that the repulsive branch gets broadened towards the strong-coupling regime, indicating a higher uncertainty of the polaron energy and an associated shorter lifetime.
 Thus, decay processes including many-body dephasing~\cite{Adlong2020} and relaxation into the lower-lying continuum of states dominate in this regime.
 In (b), we also observe the emergence of an additional excited state of the attractive polaron.
 While the lower attractive branch corresponds to a single eigenstate involving the impurity dressed by up to two excitations of the medium, the upper attractive branch corresponds to a continuum of states involving the impurity dressed by at most one excitation, moving with respect to another excitation.
+Indeed, the upper attractive branch starts from the ground-state energy of two-body correlations; however due to the small density of states at small relative momentum, the peak appears slightly shifted compared with the peak in panel (a).